 In need of a pick-me-up?
 I’ve got just the answer for you!
-The best poffertjes (dutch pancakes) in town are said to be had at De Oude Muntkelder.
-These pancakes are covered in icing sugar and full o’ goodness (by no means sugar free or anything free)!
+The best poffertjes (dutch pancakes) in town is said to be had at De Oude Muntkelder.
+These pancakes are covered in icing sugar and full o’ goodness (by no means sugar-free or anything free)!

 Free cookies at the cookie factory!

 A healthier dinner option from SLA (vegetarian and vegan)